 - No, international applicants are not required to include any U.S.-based collaborators on their applications.

 Who is involved in the review process?

 - A committee of NIDUS leaders as well as additional respected leaders in the field of delirium on an ad hoc basis.
 The review process is also overseen by NIH program officials to ensure that it is a rigorous process.

 Will all applicants be notified of their status, or just awardees?

-- All applicants will be notified of their status at the conclusion of the review process in February, 2019.
-All applicants will also receive comments from reviewers at the conclusion of the award process, although there may be a short delay between notification and distribution of comments.
+- All applicants will be notified of their status at the conclusion of the review process in March, 2020.
+All applicants will also receive comments from reviewers at the conclusion of the award process, although there may be a delay between notification and distribution of comments due to processing time.

-Are graduate students and postdoctoral fellows eligible to apply for the Junior Investigator Track?
+Are postdoctoral fellows eligible to apply for the Junior Investigator Track?

-- Yes, graduate students and postdoctoral fellows are eligible to apply.
+- Postdoctoral fellows are eligible to apply, although applicants should note that funding is highly competitive.
 Please note that applicants should have at least 50% protected time for research.

 Please send additional questions to firstname.lastname@example.org.